OpenStackOnRaPi/ostackinstall/README.md

 kolla-ansible destroy --yes-i-really-really-mean-it -i multinode
 ```

-# Using VLAN provider networks
+## VLAN provider networks - part 2 (enabling and using VLAN provider networks)

 In this section, we describe how to configure our environment to allow for VLAN-based provider networks in OpenStack.